NVIDIA/spark-rapids/integration_tests/README.md

 #### Installing specific version of Maven

-All package managers like `brew` and `apt` offers maven.
+All package managers like `brew` and `apt` offer maven.
 However, it may lag behind some versions.
 In that case, you can install the latest binary from the [Maven download page](https://maven.apache.org/download.cgi).
 For manual installation, you need to setup your environment: